-- (1) All building setbacks shall be increased by two (2) feet for every one (1) foot of building height in excess of forty-six (46) feet, unless the building is within a planned development approved as part of a single development plan, in which case setbacks shall be increased by one (1) foot for every one (1) foot of such additional building height. - (2) Buildings utilizing this subsection shall be designed to minimize their impact on surrounding existing uses, including, but not limited to building design elements such as variation in building materials, mitigation of exterior and interior building lighting, and utilization of building relief (including step backs of higher stories).
+- (1) All building setbacks shall be increased by two (2) feet for every one (1) foot of building height in excess of forty-six (46) feet, unless the building planned within а development approved as part of a single development plan, in which case setbacks shall be increased by one (1) foot for every one (1) foot of such additional building height. - (2) Buildings utilizing this subsection shall be designed to minimize their impact on surrounding existing uses, including, but not limited to building design elements such variation in building materials. mitigation exterior and interior building lighting, and utilization of building relief (including step backs of higher stories). - iv.
+The maximum height of all buildings include all rooftop appurtenances, architectural features, skylights, or other such roof mounted building amenities. - Notwithstanding the above, the minimum building setback from all residentially zoned properties shall be one-hundred (100) feet.